 Managing diabetes and vascular conditions, including proper foot care

 Assisting with age-related conditions such as arthritis or osteoporosis

-Whether you’re seeking treatment or want to get on the path to a healthier you, seeing a physical therapist can be a sound investment in your health.
-The typical cost per session is about $80 to $150 (without insurance), but what you actually pay can depend on where you live and the type of therapy you need.
+Whether you’re seeking treatment or want to get on the path to a healthier you, seeing a physical therapist can be a sound investment.
+The typical self-pay cost per session is $125 at Luna (without insurance), but what you actually pay can depend on where you live and the type of therapy you need.